Mexico’s 12 Best Places to Live: Where Perfect Weather Meets $1,500/Month Rent

 12. Tulum

-Tulum moves at its own pace—slow, intentional, and effortlessly cool.
+Tulum moves at its own pace…slow, intentional, and effortlessly cool.
 It’s one of the best places to live in Mexico for those who crave natural beauty, bohemian charm, and eco-conscious living.
-Here, the ruins of an ancient Mayan city overlook turquoise waters, and the sound of the waves blends with the rustling palms.
+Here, the ruins of an ancient Mayan city overlook turquoise waters.
+And of course, the sound of the waves blends with the rustling palms.

 This town has a way of making every day feel like a retreat.
 Mornings start with sunrise yoga on the beach, followed by fresh smoothie bowls at a jungle café.
 Afternoons are for exploring cenotes, biking through shaded pathways, or simply unwinding in a hammock.
 While Tulum has grown in popularity, it still holds onto its off-the-grid feel, with boutique hotels, open-air restaurants, and a community that values sustainability.